safetyinnovation/inspire-datamodel/EmergencyServices/EmergencyVehicle/doc/spec.md

 # EmergencyVehicle

-EmergencyVehicle is based on the FIWARE Vehicle (<https://github.com/smart-data-models/dataModel.Transportation/tree/master/Vehicle>) data model but extends it with emergency-specific information.
-The extension is based in part on the EDXL-SitRep 1.0 ResouceDetail (4.5.1.1.1) <http://docs.oasis-open.org/emergency/edxl-sitrep/v1.0/cs02/edxl-sitrep-v1.0-cs02.pdf> data type.
+EmergencyVehicle is based on the [Smart data model Vehicle](https://github.com/smart-data-models/dataModel.Transportation/tree/master/Vehicle) but extends it with emergency-specific information.
+The extension is based in part on the [EDXL-SitRep 1.0 ResouceDetail (4.5.1.1.1)](http://docs.oasis-open.org/emergency/edxl-sitrep/v1.0/cs02/edxl-sitrep-v1.0-cs02.pdf) data type.

 ## Data Model